 The last option – Snooze allowed delaying the install of the update for three days.
 Following that, you were given another notification about the update, and you could click the Snooze button again.
 This way, one of the ways of delaying the install of the update.

-Windows 10 v1703 offers a simple solution for the same.
-Here’s how to delay or defer feature updates up to 365 days in Windows 10.
+Windows 11/10 offers a simple solution for the same.
+Here’s how to delay or defer feature updates up to 365 days in Windows 11/10.
+To postpone Feature updates on Windows 11/10, do the following:

-Scroll down a bit and you will see a section that allows you to choose a Branch readiness level to determine when feature updates are installed and informed about the capabilities and improvements in feature updates.
+Scroll down a bit, and you will see a section that allows you to choose a Branch readiness level to determine when feature updates are installed and be informed about the capabilities and improvements in feature updates.

 You will see two options under Branch Readiness: